ibmdb/node-ibm_db/README.md

 ```
 Note: "db2cli bind" command print the logs on output prompt, so you need to redirect output to some file to capture it.
     To capture logs of "db2 bind" command, you need to use `messages` option as in above example.
+Note: "db2cli bind" does not work with DB2 z/OS if the CLI packages (SYSSH*) were bound the DB2 subsystem is configured with APPLCOMPAT and SQLLEVEL set to V12R1M502 or higher.
+Tested with APPLCOMPAT=V12R1M500

+## Troubleshooting on z/OS
+Some errors on z/OS are incomplete, so, to debug, add the following to your _Db2 ODBC initialization file_:
+APPLTRACE=1
+APPLTRACEFILENAME=/u/<username>/odbc_trace.txt

 ## Need Help?